ifvictr/g6-plugin-lazyload-images/README.md

 })
 ```

-It’s paramount that you set the `img` key to `null`.
+It’s imperative that you set the `img` key to `null`.
 Otherwise, G6 will use its own fallback image before the placeholder is injected and you’ll see a flash of that image.

 ## License